keerthanamurugaiyan/Interview-notes/JavaScript.md

      const obj = { a: 1, b: 2, c: 3 };
      const entriesArray = Object.entries(obj);
      console.log(entriesArray); **// Output: [['a', 1], ['b', 2], ['c', 3]]**

+**51. What is a pure function?**

+            A pure function is a function that meets two important criteria:

+            Deterministic: It always returns the same result given the same inputs.
+This means it behaves consistently regardless of external factors or system state.

+            No Side Effects: A pure function does not modify any external state or interact with the outside world.
+It doesn't change global variables, update data, perform I/O operations (like logging or making HTTP requests), or modify its inputs.